rigaya/rkmppenc/Readme.md

 **[日本語版はこちら＞＞](./Readme.ja.md)**

-This software is meant to investigate performance and image quality of rockchip hw encoders.
+This software is meant to investigate performance and image quality of hw encoder on rockchip SoCs, which is used on SBC such as Orange Pi, Nano Pi, and Radxa Rock.

 ## Downloads & update history